Fire TV Stick apps that aren’t available on Amazon need to be sideloaded or installed from a third-party source.

 How to Uninstall Sideloaded Apps

-There are two ways to uninstall your sideloaded apps.
+There are two ways to delete apps on your Fire Stick.

 If you’ve used the Apps2Fire method, then you can manage your installed apps there.
-Just long press on one, then select Uninstall from the dialog box that opens.
+Just tap on one and select Uninstall from the dialog box that opens.

-So now you know how to sideload apps onto your Fire Stick.
+So now you know how to sideload Fire Stick apps.
 But which apps are worth installing?

 Not every app works.
 Those that rely on Google’s Play Services framework won’t, and more advanced games will hit the hardware limits of the Fire Stick.
 Also, apps designed to run exclusively in portrait mode don’t look so good on a TV.

 Often it’s a case of trial and error to find what works and what doesn’t.
-Here are a few to get you started.
+Some apps require a mouse to be properly usable.
+In this case, the paid app Mouse Toggle for Fire TV can add the feature to your remote.

 - Podcast Addict, for listening to podcasts.